OHNLP/clinical-problem-standardization/README.md

 **clinical-problem-standardization** is a framework for standardizing free-text clinical problems into  [SNOMED CT Expressions](https://confluence.ihtsdotools.org/display/DOCSTART/7.+SNOMED+CT+Expressions) and [HL7 FHIR resources](https://www.hl7.org/fhir/).

-A *clinical problem* is a short description of a patient issue, diagnosis, or concern, such as *"Severe with probable recurrent migraine."* These are found in multiple places in healthcare data, especially in problem lists.
+A *clinical problem* is a short description of a patient issue, diagnosis, or concern, such as *"Severe headache with probable recurrent migraine."* These are found in multiple places in healthcare data, especially in problem lists.

 This framework uses natural language processing techniques to parse these problem descriptions into standardized models.